 When shopping for turmeric, look for products that say “standardized for 95% curcuminoids” and list black pepper or piperine among their ingredients.
 (These items help the body better absorb the turmeric.)
 Products manufactured with “phytosome technology” — as listed on the label — also have higher absorption rates.

-Since botanicals like turmeric are not regulated by the FDA, consumers should look for products certified by the National Sanitation Foundation or the US Pharmacopeial Convention, Dr. Horwitz adds.
+Since botanicals like turmeric are not regulated by the FDA as strictly as drugs are, consumers should look for products certified by NSF International or the US Pharmacopeial Convention, Dr. Horwitz adds.
 These groups ensure product and ingredient safety.
 You can also search for product reviews on ConsumerLab.com, an independent testing company, or ask your healthcare provider for recommendations.

 Check your dose

 Many turmeric products have a suggested recommendation of 500 milligrams, taken twice daily with food.
-But there’s no one set amount for everyone, say experts at the Cleveland Clinic.
+But there’s no one set amount for everyone, so talk with your healthcare practitioner to discuss the right dosage for you.
 Your dose will depend on your overall health, the condition you are trying to treat (or prevent), and your body’s response to the supplements.
-Talk with your healthcare practitioner to discuss the right dosage for you.
 When used as a preventive treatment method or an adjunct to pharmaceutical drugs, turmeric can provide healing properties — much as it has safely for centuries.